-The path has not been straight for Anne Janelle, a classically-trained cellist who stumbled across folk music one day.
-Being a fiercely creative musician, and an avid performer, she has found her calling: original songs steeped in the folk, blues and roots traditions.
-She has also been known to create unusual arrangements of traditional folk songs and carols.
-“Anne plays her cello like Paul McCartney picks his Hoffner,” (Roots Music Canada) while her “gorgeous syrupy voice” (Acoustic Magazine) is the pleasant sort of haunting.
+The path has been wonderfully winding for Anne Janelle, a classically-trained cellist turned singer-songwriter.
+She has finally found her calling: making and performing songs steeped in the Anglo-folk and roots traditions.
+She is also known for her inventive arrangements of traditional folk songs and carols.
+“Anne plays her cello like Paul McCartney picks his Hoffner,” (Roots Music Canada) while her “gorgeous syrupy voice” (Acoustic Magazine) gives the heart strings of her listeners a gentle pull.

 “Inventive, entertaining, beautifully written and brilliantly performed” (R2), Anne's album output includes two duo albums with long-time collaborator (and husband) James Hill, three solo full-length albums and four singles.
 She has won a Canadian Folk Music Award and has toured in over a dozen countries, a full-time performer since 2012.
 She lives with her husband and 5-year-old son in a tiny town in Nova Scotia, Canada.